Nabil-Cha/DormConnect/README.md

 [AI Usage Note](#-ai-usage-note)

-## Note About the Code Freeze

->**Note:**
-> The source files of the app are in the directory 'src' instead of 'app'.
-This has already been cleared up.

->**Note:**
-> Parts of this documentation have been enhanced with the help of AI tools.
-For more details, see the AI usage note at the bottom of this page.

->**Note:**
-> The initial commits in the project were made by the user 'abxod,' which is the GitHub account of Abdullah Sulimani.
-> I have since corrected this.

 # Project Vision

 This app gives students living in dormitories—or even those nearby—a way to connect with others through casual, locally